 - Farmers remove the tips of young turkeys' beaks to prevent cannibalism triggered by close living quarters in cages and warehouses.

 Story by Alisa Opar.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.